 The island’s natural richness also relates to the existence of endemic invertebrates and terrestrial arthropods, specifically 24 endemics of the Azores and six of Macaronesia.
 Stands out the presence of the Hipparchia azorina occidentalis, a rare endemic butterfly that only exists in Corvo and Flores Islands.

 There are also eight species of bryophytes registered, being one of them the Echinodium renauldii, considered one of the most endangered in the world.

-The humid zone of the Caldeirão was classified as Ramsar Site in 2008, being part of the Natura 2000 Network, as its Costa (coast).
+The humid zone of the Caldeirão and its coast were classified as Ramsar Site in 2008, being part of the Natura 2000 Network.